She has had solo shows at the Leslie Lohman Museum (NYC), Neon Heater Gallery (OH), Bucknell University (PA), Rowan

 Mullis lives and works with her materials in State College, PA.

-Sidney Mullis is a sculptor who makes work about puberty, the intimacy of forgetting, how we perform ourselves, and bracing for the end.
+Sidney Mullis is a sculptor who makes work about puberty, the intimacy of forgetting, the performance of gender, and the resurrection of childhood selves.

 From her training as a dancer, she is sensitive to how bodies move through space, and the narrow bandwidth in which they can do so safely and without scrutiny.
 Now, her dance partners are her materials.
 It is through making that she tries to understand normative values and how systems of authority develop into ‘the way things are’— and, more importantly, to see what they could be.